RatKingRay/peaceway/README.md

 ## Known Issues
 ---
-* Primary keys are not included in every table as they led to some error in table creation, but are not necessary.
+* Primary keys are not included in every table yet
 * Currently doesn't seem to work on FireFox for unknown reasons
 * The styling for the notes page is not designed to handle large inputs, and should at some point be updated with responsiveness to large amount of characters
 * If the user runs the *Clear* function in the *Exercise* page while a blank emotion is selected we get an error
+* Date time will only update the first time a user starts a New Week on the *Budget* page.